 It’s been years, decades even since I’ve made or even tasted this Classic Lipton’s Onion Soup Dip, so I couldn’t resist trying it out with my home-made version of Lipton’s Onion Soup Mix.
 I went a little cray cray with my Homemade Lipton’s Onion Soup Mix and have made a few classic old school recipes.
-I made Mom’s Pot Roast and that slow cooker recipe for BBQ Pork or Brisket, too, and they were better than I remembered.
+I made Mom’s Pot Roast and that slow cooker recipe for BBQ Pork or Brisket, too, and I swear they were all so much better than I remembered.
+I even started a little Collection of Lipton Onion Soup Recipes I’ve made so far.

 So what was the verdict on this Classic Lipton’s Onion Soup Dip?
 Well, it elicited an enthusiastic little moan from my 86 year old Dad.
 I’ll take that as a “yes” vote.
 And me?
 I was like, “Dang.
 It really IS good.”
 Yeah, food snob me was surprised that something so old school, something so easy to make could be so good.
 And so easy it’s dangerous…be sure to use a great sour cream for the best results.